-- Engage directly in fire suppression, fire investigation, fire prevention, public education, EMS, Haz Mat, rescue and all other public safety activities; - ➤ Direct the activities of assigned personnel at all emergency and nonemergency scenes; - Assure that assigned personnel are fully trained and prepared for emergency response; - Assure that assigned personnel adhere to Fire District rules, regulations and general orders; - > Direct the maintenance and cleaning of facilities, equipment and apparatus; - Maintain appropriate discipline at all times; - > Prepare reports and maintain records. - ➤ Perform prolonged manual work under adverse conditions;
+- Engage directly in fire suppression, fire investigation, fire prevention, public education, EMS, Haz Mat, rescue and all other public safety activities; - Direct the activities of assigned personnel at all emergency and nonemergency scenes; - Assure that assigned personnel are fully trained and prepared for emergency response; - Assure that assigned personnel adhere to Fire District rules, regulations and general orders; - Direct the maintenance and cleaning of facilities, equipment and apparatus; - Maintain appropriate discipline at all times; - Prepare reports and maintain records; and - > Perform prolonged manual work under adverse conditions.

+- Successfully complete the competitive promotional exam for the position of Captain;

+- Associates Degree in Fire Science or completion of Company Officer certification classes from California, Nevada, or another State certification curriculum that meets NFPA 1021;

+- History of service in the rank of Engineer or has passed the Engineer's examination and demonstrated competence in driving, pumping and daily maintenance of equipment;

+- Possess and maintain a valid Nevada Ambulance Attendant's License at all times;

+- Possession of a valid Nevada driver's license Class "B" with an "F" endorsement or a Nevada Commercial Driver's license - Class "A" or "B" OR an equivalent California driver's license;

+- Possess and maintain a satisfactory driving record as defined by the Motor Vehicle policy;

+- Certified EMT-D;

+- ➤ Completion of:

+- I-100 Introduction to the Incident Command System;

+- I-200 Basic ICS;

+- o I-300 Intermediate Command Systems;

+- o S-215 Fire Operations in the Wildland Urban Interface;

+- \circ S-231 Engine Boss;

+- S-290 Intermediate Wildland Fire Behavior;

+- S-336 Fire Suppression Tactics;

+- IS-700a National Incident Management System;

+- IS -800b National Response Plan;

-- ➤ Successfully complete the competitive promotional exam for the position of Captain. - Associates Degree in Fire Science or completion of Company Officer certification classes from California, Nevada, or another State certification curriculum that meets NFPA 1021. - ➤ History of service in the rank of Engineer or has passed the Engineer's examination and demonstrated competence in driving, pumping and daily maintenance of equipment. - ➤ Valid driver's license of the proper classification. - Certified EMT-D. - ➤ Completion of; - o I-100, "Introduction to the Incident Command System," - o I-200, "Basic ICS," - o I-300 "Intermediate Command Systems." - o S-215, "Fire Operations in the Wildland Urban Interface," and - o S-336, "Fire Suppression Tactics," - o Fire Investigation 1A. - o RT-130, "Annual Wildland Refresher Training." - All newly promoted Company Officers will meet N.F.P.A.
-1021, "Standard on Fire Officers Professional Qualification Level I and II" within three years of promotion.
-This may require additional coursework for those with an Associates Degree, but who have not completed a CA or an NFPA certified State Company Officer's certification curriculum. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.
+- Fire Investigation 1A; and

+- RT-130 Annual Wildland Refresher Training.

+- All newly promoted Company Officers will meet N.F.P.A.
+1021, "Standard on Fire Officers Professional Qualification Level I" within two years of promotion.
+This may require additional coursework for those with an Associate's Degree, but who have not completed a CA or an NFPA certified State Company Officer's certification curriculum; and - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-Beginning in 2010, S-290 Intermediate Fire Behavior and S-230 Single Resource Leader will also be required to participate as an engine captain on a strike team.
+Beginning in 2010, S-290 Intermediate Fire Behavior and S-231 Engine Boss was required to participate as an engine captain on a strike team.

-Desirable Qualifications:
+Desirable Qualifications

-- ➤ Associate Degree in Fire Science and Completion of Company Officer core classes: - > Seven years employment with the District at the time of appointment; - ➤ Knowledge of modern-day fire and emergency and rescue techniques; - ➤ Knowledge of the International Fire and International Building Codes; - > Excellent oral and written communication skills; - Strong leadership/management skills; - > Customer service oriented; - Excellent record of attendance; - Adaptability to varying situations, circumstances and personalities; - > Demonstrated loyalty to District's goals and objectives; - ➤ Completion of Fire Investigation 1B or NFA R-205.
-Current certification as Haz-Mat IC as specified by 29 CFR 1910.120 and Nevada Revised Statutes - ➤ Ability to lift and/or move up to 50 pounds
+- Associate Degree in Fire Science and Completion of Company Officer core classes; - Seven years employment with the District at the time of appointment; - Knowledge of modern-day fire and emergency and rescue techniques; - Knowledge of the International Fire and International Building Codes; - Excellent oral and written communication skills; - Strong leadership/management skills; - Customer service oriented; - Excellent record of attendance; - > Adaptability to varying situations, circumstances and personalities; - > Demonstrated loyalty to District's goals and objectives; - Completion of Fire Investigation 1B or NFA R-205.
+Current certification as Haz-Mat IC as specified by 29 CFR 1910.120 and Nevada Revised Statutes; and - > Ability to lift and/or move up to 50 pounds.